Nokhal/Cryptograph_Project/README.md

-# Cryptograph_Project
- The Cryptograph Project Github
+# Cryptograph

-Welcome to the Cryptograph Project.
+Welcome to the Cryptograph The Cryptograph Project Github.

 Things are still under construction as we are busy launching, but you can already browse the code of the published ecosystem here.

 Future changes and improvements to the codebase will also be made public here.

 ### Deployed Contracts